“Safeguarding is everybody’s responsibility”

 If your concerns relate to a member or staff, please report this directly to the Headteacher or chair of governors.
 Sometimes, we may need to share information and work in partnership with other agencies when there are concerns about a child.
 If a suspicion of abuse is recorded, parents and carers will be informed at the same time that the record is made.
 School policies are in place to ensure that there is a consistent approach to practices throughout the school.
 All policies and guidance applies to all staff and volunteers working in the school.
 The governing body monitors the school’s adherence to policies and procedures and reviews the school’s policies.

-The school has a firmly embedded Safeguarding Policy which can be downloaded below.
+The school has a firmly embedded Safeguarding and Child Protection Policy which can be downloaded below.
 The policy gives details as to the procedures to identifying and reporting suspected abuse.
 A high priority is given to staff training in safeguarding so that all staff feel fully informed and suitably trained.
-All of our staff receive full Safeguarding training at least every 3 years and refresher training annually.
+All of our staff receive full Safeguarding training at least every year.
 Staff also receive training when new updates are required.
 A Single Central Record lists every adult who comes in to contact with children in our school and the safety checks that have taken place to ensure everyone is safe to work with children.
 This is checked by the Headteacher and safeguarding governor.

 Our curriculum is used to promote safeguarding by teaching children how to stay safe, how to protect themselves from harm and how to take responsibility for their own and other’s safety.
-We use the NSPCC "PANTS" programme to help children understand about keeping safe.
+We use the NSPCC "PANTS" programme with our PSHE "Jigsaw" Scheme of Work to help children understand about keeping safe.
 The information leaflets for parents and guides for children can found below.
 More information can also be found at https://www.nspcc.org.uk/preventing-abuse/keeping-children-safe/underwear-rule/

 E-Safety is an important aspect of teaching and learning at St John's Catholic Infant School.
 The children will be learning about being safe on the internet during assemblies and class teaching sessions.
 All the children have signed an Acceptable User Policy (AUP) to promise to follow E Safety rules, not just in school but also at home.
 If they fail to follow the rules then they may not be able to use the technology.
 This is in order to keep them safe from harm.
 Please click on the buttons below to look at you child's AUP: